Eschatologue/CM_wiki/docs/equipment/consumeables/casting-unit.md

 ### Using Casting Units

 :material-timer: **Casting Time:** Follows the normal casting time of the stored spell (Action, Bonus Action, Reaction).
-:spell-concentration: **Concentration:** If the spell requires Concentration, the user must maintain it.
+:spell-conc: **Concentration:** If the spell requires Concentration, the user must maintain it.
 :material-target-variant: **Bonus to Hit and Save DC:** Spells use the unit's bonus to hit and Save DC.
 The user's own spellcasting ability isn't applied.

 ### Storing Spells